 Backpack.
 Knapsack.
 Bookbag.
 Vessels that carry useful information from one place to another.
-What do you need to move to Spain?
+What do you need to move to Spain as a Meddeas Language Assistant?
 Do yourself a favor and organize your papers, ideas, clothes, everything in a nice little backpack of planning to keep with you on this journey to Spain.

 So, what do you need to move to Spain?
 Here are my must-haves!

 THE PLANNING BINDER CONTAINING ALL OF YOUR CHECKLISTS

 While anxiously unzipping this backpack, pull out all the lists that you have received from Meddeas, the Embassy, and all the blogs you have read online.
 Everything.
 This stuff needs to get done.
 It needs your absolute-100%-ain’t-no-part-time-about-it attention.

 Moving to Spain from US will test your planning skills.
 If you don’t have any of these skills, please go to the nearest store and buy yourself a whole box of ’em.